Meet Our Therapists and Staff

-Decidedly psychodynamic in orientation, her interest is in community mental health, contemporary thinking and practices in psychoanalysis, and in contributing to the development of clinical practices across cultures and across borders.
+Psychodynamic in orientation, her interest is in community mental health, contemporary thinking and practices in psychoanalysis, and in contributing to the development of clinical practices across cultures and across borders.
+Dr. Kuek focuses on the needs and safety of all students at the college.
 She is devoted to supporting the mental health of De Anza College students.

 Florence Wang, Ph.D.

 Dr. Florence Wang graduated from Pacific Graduate School of Psychology at Palo Alto University.
 She has previously been trained at the Veterans Affairs Salt Lake City Health Care System, the Veterans Affairs Palo Alto Health Care System, Santa Clara Valley Medical Center, and De Anza College.
 She has extensive training and conducted research in the detection and treatment of suicidality, specifically among ethnic, sexual, and gender minorities.
 She is also trained in Prolonged Exposure, a VA approved, evidenced-based treatment for PTSD.
 She has treated clients with a broad range of difficulties, including difficulties with sleep, substance use disorders, issues with acculturation and assimilation, issues relating to homelessness, adjustment to chronic medical illnesses, social anxiety, depression, PTSD, traumatic brain injury, serious mental illness, and existential issues.
 Her approach to therapy is very much client-centered.
 Her passion is to learn different theories and to build her knowledge in understanding the human condition.